its-harsh-dev/Resume-ATS-Tracking/README.md

 ## Contact
 If you have any questions or issues, feel free to reach out to the maintainers:

-Maintainer: Prajwal Krishna
+Maintainer: Harsh Singh
-Email: prajwalgbdr03@gmail.com
+Email: inbox.harshsingh@gmail.com

 Happy recruiting with Gemini Pro ATS!